Hello, welcome to my blog!

 I was fortunate to have one teacher who invested their time and care into me, my situation, my mental health, and my own knowledge.
 This teacher helped me out of a dark place and gave me hope that I was capable of anything and that I could succeed.
 I want to be this person for others, even if through my years as an educator I can help only one student out of a dark time and give them hope I will feel successful.

-Check out my teaching philosophy (link coming soon!!) to learn more about who I am as an educator and individual.
+Check out My Teaching Philosophy to learn more about who I am as an educator and individual.